raudelf/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    `Express can be used to handle requests / responses as well as the Router for performing middleware and routing URLs.`

 - [ ] Describe Middleware?

+    `Middleware consists of small function that provide a way to ectend featured from the Express framework.`

 - [ ] Describe a Resource?

+    `A resource is basically the data in an API`

 - [ ] What can the API return to help clients know if a request was successful?

+    `An API can return an OK code (usually a 200 code).`

 - [ ] How can we partition our application into sub-applications?

+    `We can partition applications into sub-apps by using the Route from the Express framework`

 ## Minimum Viable Product